isaac-kami/ParaviewFenicsOciCloud/README.md

 <br></br>

-c) From the Paraview Client, go the the folder location on the Paraview Server, where the output files were downloaded from the bucket:
+c) From the Paraview Client, go to the the folder location on the Paraview Server, where the output files were downloaded from the bucket:

 ![alt text](https://raw.githubusercontent.com/MuchTest/pix/main/b1/para8.png)